LiJiahao-Alex/www24-rebuttal/reviewer4.md

 ## 1.2 SW&KM follows the in-framework specifications of Web

 The **Semantic Web and Knowledge Management** are framed within the scope of the Web Conference.
 Machine learning are introduced here **as a tool rather than a topic**.
 There is no way to give up machine learning tools completely, because of their significance to the Web and the fact that adopting machine learning tools is a trend in recent years[G,H,I].
-Some cutting-edge work shows the potential application of machine learning as a tool on the Web, such as ~~KB-enabled  Semantic Communication~~[J], Semantic Web Machine Learning (SWeML)[K], Memory-based Semantic Communication[L], AI-enabled knowledge management[M,N], etc.
+Some cutting-edge work shows the potential application of machine learning as a tool on the Web, such as ML-based URL feature learning[J], Semantic Web Machine Learning (SWeML)[K], Memory-based Semantic Communication[L], AI-enabled knowledge management[M,N], etc.

 ```
 [G]Proceedings of the ACM Web Conference 2023.
 Association for Computing Machinery, New York, NY, USA.